A strange name for an oscillator, but as soon as you try it out that will most probably be the first thing on your mind.

 The contacts are also corroded on this oscillator.
 So you can clean up the crackle with a parameter, which improves the response of the trigger and the stability of the tone.

 Unfortunately the oscillator tents to produce a lot of varying overtones.
 Use the drift parameter to tame the influence of the overtones on the oscillator.
 Both in modulation speed and intensity.
+(Keep it at around 5 to get into an acidy vibe)

 The basic waveform can be folded to achieve further overtones.